reactjs/react.dev/content/tutorial/tutorial.md

 3. Delete all files in the `src/` folder of the new project

-> Note: **don't delete the folder, just the original source files**.
+> Note: **don't delete the entire `src` folder, just the original source files inside it.**.
 We'll replace the default source files with examples for this project in the next step.

 ```bash
 cd my-app